zyteo/BaoBae/readme.md

 - 15 Nov: Exploring firebase commands.
 Refined authentication code.
 Added some data and test update of item in collection.
 Tested out retrieval of all data from collection + specific item from collection.
 Edited the browsing and item screens accordingly.
+Still tinkering with Firebase backend.